gabe565/moreutils-go/docs/ifne.md

-## moreutils ifne
+## ifne

 Run a command if the standard input is not empty

 ```
-moreutils ifne command [flags]
+ifne command [flags]
 ```

 ### Options

 ```
   -h, --help      help for ifne
   -n, --invert    Inverse operation.
 Run the command if the standard input is empty.
+  -v, --version   version for ifne
 ```

 ### SEE ALSO